xmhai/techdoc/devops/zap.md

   - ZAP automatically sends the POST request that I have flagged as form-based authentication
   - The post request returns a HTTP 302 with an empty body - As ZAP cannot find in the HTTP 302 body neither the login nor the logout indicator, I am returned to the login page.
   - so auto login does not work.

+- csrf
+  Use HttpSender to fire a request to get and replace the csrf.